Stochastic Gradient-Descent Calibration of Pyragas Delayed-Feedback Control for Chaos Suppression in the Sprott Circuit: Results and Discussion

-In the absence of any control input—that is, when \( u(t) = 0 \)—we investigated the intrinsic behavior of the Sprott circuit by sweeping the variable resistor \( R_v \) across a range of values.
-This exploration was done by simulating the circuit dynamics and plotting phase portraits in the \( x_2 \) versus \( x_1 \) plane.

-As shown in Fig.~\ref{fig:phase_sweep}, each subplot corresponds to a distinct value of \( R_v \), ranging from \( 73.0 \,\text{k}\Omega \) to \( 97.6 \,\text{k}\Omega \).
-These values were chosen to explore the circuit’s behavior near experimentally observed chaotic dynamics.
-For each $R_v$ setting, the circuit equations were numerically integrated using the fourth-order Runge-Kutta method.
-The resulting trajectories in the \( x_1 \)–\( x_2 \) phase space exhibit significant variation.
-At lower \( R_v \) values, the attractors appear more tightly wound.
-As \( R_v \) increases, the attractors stretch, grow more complex, and eventually bifurcate—indicating transitions between different chaotic regimes.

-This phase space analysis demonstrates the system’s extreme sensitivity to the resistor parameter \( R_v \).
-These plots provide critical insight for calibration and control strategies: even small changes in \( R_v \) can significantly alter the attractor’s geometry.
-Therefore, precise parameter tuning is essential when attempting to stabilize or synchronize chaotic behavior using feedback control methods.
-Together, these time series and phase sweep plots provide strong evidence of chaotic dynamics in the uncontrolled Sprott circuit.
-The absence of regular patterns and the presence of sensitive dependence on initial conditions confirm the system’s chaotic nature.
-These traces serve as the baseline for comparison against the calibrated models in later sections, where we apply feedback control and optimize parameters using Sum of Squared Errors (SSE) and Stochastic Gradient Descent (SGD).
+In the absence of any control input—where \( u(t) = 0 \)—we explored the inherent behavior of the Sprott circuit by varying the variable resistor \( R_v \) across a range of values.
+This investigation involved simulating the circuit’s dynamics and generating phase portraits in the \( x_2 \) versus \( x_1 \) plane.
+As depicted in figure~\ref{fig:phase_sweep}, each subplot corresponds to a distinct \( R_v \) value, spanning from 73.0 k\(\Omega\) to 97.6 k\(\Omega\).
+These values were selected to probe the circuit’s behavior near the experimentally observed chaotic regime.
+For each \( R_v \) setting, the circuit equations were numerically integrated using the fourth-order Runge-Kutta method.
+The resulting trajectories in the \( x_1 \)-\( x_2 \) phase space display notable diversity.
+At lower \( R_v \) values, the attractors appear compact and tightly coiled, while higher values lead to stretched, increasingly complex orbits that eventually bifurcate, signaling transitions between distinct chaotic regimes.
+This phase space analysis underscores the system’s exquisite sensitivity to the resistor parameter \( R_v \).
+These plots offer critical insights for calibration and control strategies, revealing that even minor adjustments in \( R_v \) can profoundly alter the attractor’s geometry.
+Thus, precise parameter tuning emerges as essential for stabilizing or synchronizing chaotic behavior through feedback control methods.
+Together, these time series and phase sweep plots provide compelling evidence of the uncontrolled Sprott circuit’s chaotic nature, marked by the absence of regular patterns and a pronounced dependence on initial conditions.
+These traces establish a baseline for comparing against the calibrated models presented in subsequent sections, where feedback control and parameter optimization via Sum of Squared Errors (SSE) and Stochastic Gradient Descent (SGD) are implemented.